 In my personal research, because I was interested in studying the experience of eating, I became fascinated with a concept by Roberto Verganti, who was differentiating between incremental design and radical design.
 When we design something that proposes incremental changes it’s just making minor improvements to something that is already on the market.
 But when we design something that proposes radical innovation, that is when we create something meaningful.
-So I started this project called In Search of Meaningful Food where I tried to understand why some food elicits an emotional response and some doesn’t.
-The bulk of my research for my PhD was in design theory and creativity applied to food design, so from there emerged the first seeds of what I later on started calling Food Design Thinking.
+So I started this project called In Search of Meaningful Food where I tried to understand why some food elicits an emotional response and some don’t.
+The bulk of my research for my Ph.D. was in design theory and creativity applied to food design, so from there emerged the first seeds of what I, later on, started calling Food Design Thinking.

 So what exactly is Food Design Thinking?

 Design thinking gives designers a series of concrete tools that help designers design for the user.
 It makes designers embrace the importance of empathy.
 Food Design Thinking is a food-specific branch of design thinking.
 I argue in my research that if you use the Food Design Thinking process, your chances of posing a radical innovation is going to be higher, so your chances of creating something that is meaningful, valuable, and emotional is going to be higher.

 What got you interested in sustainability and how does that come into Food Design Thinking?

 We live in a world where it’s difficult not to notice the amount of trash we make everyday, plastic pollution in the ocean, air that is difficult to breathe, chemicals in our food, and everything else.
 It was an evolution for me to figure out how I wanted to fight that.